gcapes/instructor-training-slides/23-introductions.md

   - understand who is taking the workshop, and their expectations

 # Components of the introduction
-- To meet the goals, an introduction should:
+To meet these objectives, an introduction should:

 - Set positive first impressions
+  - Your attire
+  - The physical environment
+  - How you use the few minutes before the class
 - Introduce yourself effectively (and have other workshop leaders do the same)
+  - What characteristics do you want to convey about yourself?
+  - What should you say to convey them?
+  - Why are you teaching a Carpentries workshop?
+  - What shouldn't you say?

+# Components of the introduction
-  - Clarify learning objectives and expectations
+- Clarify learning objectives and your expectations
+  - Describe prerequisites
+  - Highlight main aspects of schedule
+  - Communicate the workshop structure
+  - Code of conduct
 - Help learners learn about each other
 - Set the tone for the workshop
-  - Collect baseline data on learners’ knowledge and motivation
+  - Establish a culture of feedback
 - Whet learners’ appetite for workshop content
 - Inform Learners of Logistics

 ::: notes